How to fix Pi-hole blocking Azure OpenAI calls

 exception details

 Maybe it’s me, but that didn’t help when reading it for the first time.
-After googeling the exception for quite some time, a forum post mentioned that the excpetion is based on DNS issues.
+After googling the exception for quite some time, a forum post mentioned that the exception is based on DNS issues.
 That rang a bell.
-I’m runnig Pi-Hole for years now, but I updated the whole raspberry pi host and it’s software stack only a few days ago.
-Went to the admin page, turned ad blocking off for 5 minutes and e voila, our test console connect to the cloud and worked.
+I’ve been running Pi-Hole for years, but I updated the Raspberry Pi host and its software stack only a few days ago.
+I went to the admin page, turned the ad blocking off for 5 minutes and voilà, our test console connected to the cloud and worked.

-Here a screenshot of the Pi-Hole dashboard listening to the DNS requests of the test console:
+Here is a screenshot of the Pi-Hole dashboard listening to the DNS requests of the test console:

 The long term solution

 Fortunately, there is a simple solution to this problem.
-You can whitelist the domains that Azure OpenAI uses to bypass Pi-hole’s blocking and allow semantic kernel to work as intended.
-Whitelisting is a process of adding exceptions to Pi-hole’s filtering rules, so that certain domains are always allowed to connect, regardless of whether they are on the blocklist or not.
+You can whitelist the domains that Azure OpenAI uses to bypass Pi-hole’s blocking and allow Semantic Kernel to work as intended.
+Whitelisting is a process of adding exceptions to Pi-hole’s filtering rules so that certain domains are always allowed to connect, regardless of whether they are on the blocklist.
 To whitelist the domains that Azure OpenAI uses, you need to follow these steps:

 That’s it!
-You have successfully whitelisted the domains that the Azure OpenAI Service uses and fixed the problem with Pi-hole blocking your calls.
+You have successfully whitelisted the Azure OpenAI Service’s domains and fixed the problem with Pi-hole blocking your calls.